Bill-Gray/PDCursesMod/docs/MANUAL.md

    KEY_RESIZE is generally preferable, unless you're not handling the keyboard.

-   curses_version() returns a string describing the version of PDCurses.
+   curses_version() returns a string describing the version of PDCursesMod.

    PDC_get_version() fills a PDC_VERSION structure provided by the user with more detailed version info (see curses.h).